AntonScheitler/Notes/TUM/2. Semester/FPV/Verification in Ocaml.md

 ![[Pasted image 20230626194715.png]]
 ![[Pasted image 20230626200049.png]]
 ## Verification
-- The conclusions drawn from one expression evaluation can be used as assumptions for following expressions
+- The conclusions drawn from one expression evaluation can be used as prerequisites for following expressions
-- Similarly, the conclusions can be used to construct assumptions and thus generate a proof
+- Similarly, the conclusions can be used to construct prerequisites and thus generate a proof
 #### Example
 ![[Pasted image 20230626202528.png]]
 ![[Pasted image 20230626202601.png]]